microsoft/Test-NetHLK/README.md

 Test-NetHLK is a module used for testing the advanced properties for Network Adapters and determining if a network switch supports the Azure Stack HCI requirements.

-**This repo is a work in progress and we are actively receiving feedback to improve.**

 ## Installation

 This module is available on the PowerShell gallery using the following command: